-People who practice IE (and it IS a practice, not something you can just 'do'), they find a balance between higher energy (fun or play foods) and high nutrient foods.
-You learn to respect your body's needs and desires as well as your taste buds without it taking up all your head space.
+People who practice IE (and it IS a practice, not something you can just 'do'), they find a balance.
+They learn to respect their body's needs and desires as well as their taste buds without it taking up all their head space.

 IE reconnects you with your body which enhances more than just your physical health.
 It certainly changed my life and now I’m helping others to change theirs.
 Oh and it's never too late to learn.

 If you're interested in trying IE with support and guidance, email me at firstname.lastname@example.org and let's have a chat